Mohcine875/Credit_Card_Financial_Dashboard/README.md

 | annual_fees    | Annual fees associated with the card     |
 | interest_earned| Interest earned from the card            |
 | status         | Current status of the credit card        |

-## Appendix B: SQL Scripts

-All SQL scripts used for data cleaning, transformation, and view creation are available in the [SQL Scripts Folder](https://github.com/username/credit-card-dashboard/sql-scripts) of the GitHub repository.

-## Appendix C: Power BI Dashboard File

-The Power BI dashboard file (.pbix) can be accessed and downloaded from the [Dashboard Folder](https://github.com/username/credit-card-dashboard/dashboard) in the GitHub repository.

----

-*For any questions or further information, please contact [Your Name](mailto:your.email@example.com).*